tanjo3/tww_apworld/docs/setup_en.md

 * Ensure that you are running version v0.5.1 or higher of Archipelago.
 * If you do not see the client in the launcher, ensure the `tww.apworld` file is in the correct folder (the `custom_worlds` folder of your Archipelago installation).
-Additionally, ensure you have copied the contents of the `lib` folder in the downloaded TWW APWorld zip file to your Archipelago installation's `lib` folder.
 * If the client is not working, double-check that you have the most recent release of the `tww.apworld` file.
 Additionally, ensure no `ww.apworld`/`tww.apworld` files or `ww`/`tww` folders are in your `lib/worlds` folder.
 If those exist, delete them.
-Finally, ensure that the content of the `lib` folder from the release download has been placed in your Archipelago installation's `lib` folder.
+Finally, ensure you have copied the `dolphin_memory_engine` folder in the downloaded TWW APWorld zip file to your Archipelago installation's `lib` folder.
-* If you press Randomize in the build and nothing happens, ensure that you are using the correct version of the build for the `aptww` file you are using.
+* If you press Randomize in the build and nothing happens, or if the client throws an error when attempting to connect to Dolphin, ensure that you are using the correct version of the build for the `aptww` file you are using.
+    * v2.6.x APWorlds should use the 2.4.0 build
-    * v2.5.x APWorlds should use the 2.3.0 build, v2.4.0 APWorlds should use the 2.2.0 build, v2.3.x APWorlds should use
+    * v2.5.x APWorlds should use the 2.3.0 build
+    * v2.4.0 APWorlds should use the 2.2.0 build
+    * v2.3.x APWorlds should use the 2.1.0 build
-    the 2.1.0 build, and older APWorlds should use 2.0.0.
+    * APWorlds older than v2.3.x should use the 2.0.0 build
     * Remember that you should use the same APWorld version with which the `aptww` file was generated; ask the multiworld generator if you're unsure which version was used.
 * Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with